oarguido/DistETA_and_LLMReporting/docs/WORKFLOW.md

-# DistETA-AIDI: Distributional ETA Analysis & LLM Reporting
+# DistETA: Distributional ETA Analysis & LLM Reporting

 This project provides a robust, two-part pipeline for analyzing time-based operational data and generating insightful, human-readable reports using Large Language Models (LLMs).
 It moves beyond simple averages to understand the full *distribution* of outcomes, identifying distinct, recurring operational patterns.

 The pipeline is composed of two main components:

-1.  **`disteta_aidi` (The Analyzer):** A configurable application that performs a distributional analysis on continuous variables (like travel or dwell times).
+1.  **`disteta_batch` (The Analyzer):** A configurable application that performs a distributional analysis on continuous variables (like travel or dwell times).
 It uses K-Means clustering to identify distinct operational patterns (behaviors) and characterizes them using High-Density Regions (HDRs).

 2.  **`report_generator` (The Reporter):** An agnostic reporting engine that automatically finds the latest analysis output, synthesizes all data and plots using an LLM (Google Gemini or a local Ollama model), and generates a polished, self-contained HTML report that explains the findings in natural language.